joshhus/blockchain-sw-25/howto/console-deploy-ocp.md

 ### Step one: Create the `ibpinfra` project for the webhook
 {: #webhook-ibminfra}

-Use the kubectl CLI to run the following command to create the project:
+Use the kubectl CLI to run the following command to create the project.
+You can create a new project by using the OpenShift web console or OpenShift CLI.
+The new project needs to be created by a cluster administrator.
 ```
 oc new-project ibpinfra
 ```